scrmbld/CSCI-253-Term-Project/Assets/Scripts/UndoRedo/README.md

 # Undo/Redo Documentation

-## For undo/redo to work, the object needs to be configured:
+## For undo/redo to work, the Undo Manager needs to be configured:
 - UndoManager: Either the UndoManagerControl or UndoManagerExperimental prefab must exist in the scene hierarchy
     - Only one version of Undo is meant to exist at a time, so if both are in the hierarchy, disable or delete one
         - UndoManagerControl enables traditional undo: Immediately restoring object's previous state